multiversx/mx-sdk-js-core/cookbook/cookbook.md

 ```

 #### Propose an action using the factory
-Proposing an action for a multisig contract using the MultisigFactory is very similar to using the controller, but in order to get the proposal id we need to use MultisigTransactionsOutcomeParser.
+Proposing an action for a multisig contract using the MultisigFactory is very similar to using the controller, but in order to get the proposal id, we need to use MultisigTransactionsOutcomeParser.

 ```js
 {